Your Pension Plan Benefits

 Assets of the Plan are invested in a manner consistent with the fiduciary standards of the Employee Retirement Income Security Act of 1974 (“ERISA”) and supporting regulations.
 Through its investment portfolio, the Plan desires to preserve its capital base while generating income necessary to meet the costs of providing pension benefits to the Plan’s participants and beneficiaries in a timely fashion.
 Consistent with the provisions of the Plan and applicable law, the Plan’s intent is to obtain a favorable net rate of return on investments at a prudent level of risk and protect assets that will be used for the payment of pension benefits.
 Sufficient liquidity is maintained to meet benefit payment obligations and other Plan expenses.

 To assist the Trustees in their responsibility to invest the Plan’s assets, the Trustees have the authority to appoint and delegate responsibility for the investment of all or any portion of the Plan’s assets to Investment Managers.
-Each Investment Manager is a bank (trust company), insurance company, or a registered investment advisor.
-Each Investment Manager shall at all times be registered in good standing as an investment advisor under the Investment Advisers Act of 1940.
 Full discretion is granted to each Investment Manager with regard to the sector and security selection and the timing of any transactions.

 Standards of Investment Performance:

-Each Investment Manager is reviewed regularly regarding performance, personnel, strategy, research capabilities, organizational and business matters and other qualitative factors that may affect its ability to achieve the desired investment results.
+Investment Managers are reviewed regularly regarding performance, personnel, strategy, research capabilities, organizational and business matters and other qualitative factors that may affect their ability to achieve the desired investment results.
 Consideration will be given to the extent to which performance results are consistent with the goals and objectives set forth in the Investment Policy and/or individual guidelines provided to an Investment Manager.
-The Plan’s investment policy outlines prohibited investments as well as limits regarding the percentage of the Plan that may be invested in any one company and industry.
-Minimum credit quality guidelines are established and provided to investment managers.
-No investment may be made which violates the provisions of ERISA or the Internal Revenue Code.
+No investment may be made which violates the provisions of ERISA.

 The Trustees review the Plan’s investment policy on a regular basis and make periodic changes when, based on all available information, it is prudent to do so.